ch-sa/labelCloud/docs/documentation.md

 ## Configuration

-The settings of labelCloud can currently only be changed using the config file (`config.ini`).
+The settings of labelCloud can be changed using the config file (`config.ini`) and for most options exists an entry in the graphical settings (accesible via the menu).
 The following parameters can be changed:

 | Parameter | Description | Default/ Example |